-1. Suppose a secretary and a truck driver are judged to require the same level of education and skills, yet a secretary earns €30,000 while a truck driver earns €40,000.
-What would happen to the quantities supplied and demanded in the market for secretaries and truck drivers if the wage for these professions were set by law at €35,000?

-2. What would happen to the level of effort and natural ability of the workers available in each market?
-What would happen to the quality of work generated in each market?

-3. Suppose it is true that the skills and education required to do each job are, in fact, nearly identical.
-What explanation would an economist likely propose to explain why the equilibrium wage differs by €10,000 across these markets?
+- Suppose a secretary and a truck driver are judged to require the same level of education and skills, yet a secretary earns €30 000 a year while a truck driver earns €40 000.
+What would happen to the quantities supplied and demanded in the market for secretaries and truck drivers if the wage for these professions were set by law at €35 000 a year? - What would be likely to happen to the level of effort and natural ability of the workers available in each market?
+What would be likely to happen to the quality of work generated in each market? - 3 Suppose it is true that the skills and education required to do each job are, in fact, nearly identical.
+What explanation would an economist likely propose to explain why the equilibrium wage differs by €10 000 across these markets?